UoB-COMSM0110/2024-group-17/README.md

 - How do we make the enemies feel intelligent and organic?
 - How do we handle large quantities of enemies in a computationally efficient manner?

+We addressed these challenges in the following ways:

+### Movement:

+With the player at the centre of the screen, with our original background effects, it was difficult for players to get accustomed to controlling the player.
+While the player was moving around the play area, this was not communicated effectively to the user, making the game less intuitive.
+We addressed this problem in two ways:

+#### Dynamic Backgrounds

+We wanted to convey movement in space in an intuitive way that would not break immersion.
+Furthermore, it was important to us that the system made sense in the context of the game, and provide a sense that the actions of the player were part of a large universe.
+This was done by simulating parallax in the stars in the background, so different stars seem to be further away than others, and as such translate at different speeds.
+This was done in a computationally efficient way that had minimal effect on performance, as the starfield is only generated once during the startup of the game, and is randomly generated once each time.

+#### Reactive Trails

+When the player moves, a trail is left behind them, which we found to be the most intuitive way to let the player know what is going on.
+The trail reacts to both direction and velocity, so the boost mechanic of the game, a large part of the overall movement system, was made much more apparent after its implementation.
+Like the starfield effect, the initialisation of the trail is only executed once per playthrough, meaning this feature also has a minimal impact on performance, saving as much processing power as possible for advanced AI systems.

+### Artificial Intelligence:

+To make the AI in our game more immersive and ‘organic’ we decided to use a boid flocking AI system.
+This is where we found the name for our alien enemies!
+This was a major undertaking, as boid AI systems have multiple advanced states of behaviour.

+#### Flocks, Herds and Schools

+All boids start in a passive state at the start of the game.
+If the player moves within 500 on-screen pixels of any boid in a group, or attacks any member of the group, all boids in the ‘flock’ will change to an attacking state.
+This provides a great effect where the enemies seem to be ‘minding their own business’ when the player is around them, unless they are attacked.

+Furthermore, if the player is being chased by any boids and manages to escape (by moving over 1000 pixels away from them), individual boids will return to a passive state.
+If the player manages to destroy all boids of a group, new spaws of boids in that group will also be passive.

+Another further layer of complexity arises when determining the spawn rates of new boids.
+We feel that the inherent biological nature and behaviour of our boid spawning system makes the game much more immersive.
+It gives the feeling that the player is intruding on the natural life-cycle of indigenous creatures, which only adds to the intrigue of the universe we’ve created.

 ## Evaluation (750 Words)

 From our user stories, we knew we wanted our game to appeal to two categories of gamer: those who wanted to have a more casual experience, and those who wanted to really test their skills.
 We decided to implement these two levels through the introduction of two difficulty levels: ‘Normal’ and ‘Insane’.